RISE supports the New Urban Agenda in Indonesia and Fiji

 31 October 2017

-Revitalising Informal Settlements and their Environments (RISE) is supporting the implementation of the New Urban Agenda by pioneering a healthier and more environmentally-friendly Water Sensitive Cities approach to urban water management in 24 informal settlements in Makassar, Indonesia and Suva, Fiji.
+RISE is supporting the implementation of the New Urban Agenda by pioneering a healthier and more environmentally friendly Water-Sensitive Cities approach to urban water management in 24 informal settlements in Makassar, Indonesia and Suva, Fiji.

 Today is World Cities Day, designated by the United Nations to emphasise the need for countries and cities to collaborate in addressing the challenges of urbanisation to achieve sustainable urban development.